 It is recommended that two competent personnel accompany the unstable patient during transfer.
 The accompanying person shall be suitably trained in patient transfer, advanced cardiac life support, airway management and critical care.
 It is also recommended that a physician shall accompany the patient, however, if this is not possible then provision for contacting the concerned physician shall be there.
 For deciding who should accompany, the patient can be categorized into 4 levels

-· Level 1 – These are patients who are at risk of deterioration during transfer, but can be managed in acute care setting.
+· Level 0 – Patients who can be managed at the level of ward, usually do not require any specially trained person to accompany· Level 1 – These are patients who are at risk of deterioration during transfer, but can be managed in acute care setting.
 Such patient shall be accompanied by a paramedic or a nurse

 · Level 2 – These patients require observation or intervention for failure of single organ system and must be accompanied by trained and competent personnel